jeremy-w/computer-vision-20161219/README.md

 - Started mapping out some of the vocabulary and concepts of computer vision
 - Set up a Jupyter notebook for experimenting with Python computer vision stuff in
+- Started working through PCV chapter 1 using a notebook, but didn't get super far

 ### The Chosen Textbooks